Know Your Stuff 28

 After you’ve run one of the basic tests above, you might want to check whether your substance is MDMA or MDA, as both will go black on the Marquis, Mecke and Mandelin tests.
 MDA is a similar drug to MDMA, but the effects last longer and it is less empathogenic (or ‘lovey’).

-I got my result.
+I got my reagent testing result.
 What next?

-If your MDMA tests as something other than MDMA there are other reagents you can use to get a bit more information.
+If your MDMA tests as something other than MDMA, there are other reagents you can use to get a bit more information.
 Mecke and Liebermann can differentiate between some cathinones for instance.
 You can see more on Dancesafe’s website.

 As reagents are not nearly as accurate as the machines at drug checking clinics, it is important to take your results as a ‘best guess’ rather than a definitive answer on what is in your drugs.
 And of course, whatever the result of your reagent test, it is important to follow some key tips to be safer when using drugs.